 When Houston’s Cypress-Fairbanks Independent School System asked themselves this question, they came up with a novel approach – instead of waiting for the state or federal government to provide necessary funds, why not use the funds of a community bond project to benefit all schools in the district.

 What made it possible is the 100% wire-free design and installation option for CASE Blue Light Towers and other emergency communications products.
-A solar panel power each unit while also producing enough spare energy to charge an on-board battery that can offer up to 10 days of back-up power.
+A solar panel powers each unit while also producing enough spare energy to charge an on-board battery that can offer up to 7 days of back-up power.
 Voice and video communications are connected via cellular technology or satellite phone with the client’s provider of choice.
 Connections route directly to 911 operators, city dispatchers, or other designated emergency contact of the host location’s choice.
 And, the optional CASE Alert monitoring system automatically checks and notifies maintenance personnel if a unit has been tampered with or needs repair.
 While the CFISD installation did include a few hard-wired units to accommodate the addition of video surveillance equipment, the majority of units were all wire free.